SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution

-We show the visualization results of skill set on \metaworld Multi-Task 10 (MT10) here in Fig.~\ref{fig:heatmap_MT10} and result on \lorl dataset in Fig.~\ref{fig:heatmap_lorel} of Appendix~\ref{append:visualize}.
-The visual analysis of our \alias's learned skills on MT10 benchmark within \metaworld reveals that out of the 20-size skill set, our method learned eight skills (\eg \emph{open door with revolving joint, pick and place goal} \etc) notably distinguished by their unique word highlights.
-These bright spots across eight columns in the heatmap underscore the model's ability to isolate and identify distinct skills from visual input, without an explicitly defined skill library.
-This indicates not only a significant interpretative advancement over traditional diffusion model-based planning but also the successful abstraction of high-level skill representations that are comprehensible to humans.
+We show the visualization of skill set on \lorl compositional tasks here in Fig.~\ref{fig:heatmap_combi} and results on original \lorl dataset in Fig.~\ref{fig:heatmap_lorel} and \metaworld dataset in Fig.~\ref{fig:heatmap_MT10} in Appendix~\ref{append:visualize}.
+The visual analysis of our \alias's learned skills on \lorl compositional tasks reveals that out of the 20-size skill set, our method learned 11 skills (\eg \emph{pull handle} [skill 0], \emph{open counter} [skill 14], \etc) notably distinguished by their unique word highlights.
+These bright spots across eleven columns (changing from only one column at initial which corresponds to default BC) in the heatmap underscore the model's ability to identify and isolate distinct skills from visual inputs, without an explicitly defined skill library.
+This indicates not only a significant interpretative advancement over previous diffusion-based planning but a successful abstraction of high-level skill representations.